 Born in Norfolk in 1982, London-based artist Nicholas McLeod graduated in Fine Art from City And Guilds Of London Art School in 2009.

-McLeod was awarded The Threadneedle Visitor's Choice Award in 2011, The Norman Ackroyd Award for Printmaking in 2009 and the Printmaking Prize for Technical Excellence: City And Guilds Of London Art School in 2007.
-His work has also been included in many group exhibitions in London such as 'One Year On' at 72 Theobalds Road in 2011; Garage Show at Royal College Street in 2010; Postcards From Dystopia at Nolias Gallery in 2009; 'Interim Show' at Electricians Shop in 2008; 'Adopted Art' at Cafe Royal in 2008 and 'Interim Show' at Maddox St. Gallery in 2007.
+McLeod was awarded the Threadneedle Prize Visitor's Choice Award 2011, The Norman Ackroyd Award for Printmaking in 2009 and the Printmaking Prize for Technical Excellence: City and Guilds of London Art School in 2007.
+His work has been included in group exhibitions including 'Threadneedle Prize exhibition' at the Mall Galleries (London, 2011); 'One Year On' at 72 Theobalds Road (London, 2011); Garage Show at Royal College Street in (London, 2010); Postcards From Dystopia at Nolias Gallery (London,2009); 'Interim Show' at Electricians Shop (London, 2008); 'Adopted Art' at Cafe Royal (London, 2008) and 'Interim Show' at Maddox St. Gallery (London, 2007).